 Teaching is not the work of reductive sculpture.
 Children have so many people they need to be, other than who they are for us.
 Often this is demanding, exhausting work for which they just don’t have the tools.
 To whittle a young person to a shape that only fits our context is unfair.
 The least we can do is leave them whole.

-Lydia Davis writes stories.
-Some are only a sentence long.
+Lydia Davis writes stories, some of which are only a single sentence long.
 Read The Old Dictionary.
-Do that now.
+Now.